daspic/math-microservice/README.md

-# Math Microservice – FastAPI Project
+# Math Microservice – FastAPI Project by Adrian Vladescu

 This project provides a small web service (microservice) used to calculate math operations like: factorial, fibonacci and power.